ui5-next/babel-plugin-ui5-next/README.md

 ## Version 7 BREAKING UPDATE

 - Limited by technical, this plugin will NOT compile (pure) ES6 classes to ES5 classes.
+- Limited by technical, will not transform async function

 ## Features